firelord1984/esp32-wave/README.md

-# GhostWave — ESP32 Penetration Testing Firmware
+# Wave — ESP32 Penetration Testing Firmware

 > **⚠️ AUTHORIZED USE ONLY** — Only test networks and devices you own or have
 > explicit written permission to test.
 Unauthorized use is illegal in most